 The idea was bold for its time.

-Founded in 1889, Barnard was the only college in New York City, and one of the few in the nation, where women could receive the same rigorous and challenging education available to men.
-The College was named after educator, mathematician, and tenth president of Columbia College, Frederick A.P.
+Upon its founding in 1889, Barnard became the only college in New York City, and one of the few in the nation, where women could receive the same rigorous and challenging education available to men.
+The College was named after educator, mathematician, and 10th president of Columbia College Frederick A.P.
 Barnard, who argued unsuccessfully for the admission of women to Columbia University.
-The school's founding, however, is largely due to the rallying efforts of Annie Nathan Meyer, a student and writer who was equally dissatisfied with Columbia's stance, and staunchly committed to the education of women.
-She joined forces with a small group of her peers to petition the University Trustees for an affiliated self-sustaining liberal arts women’s college, and in two years accomplished what she had set out to do.
+The school’s founding, however, was sparked by the rallying efforts of Annie Nathan Meyer, a student and writer who was equally dissatisfied with Columbia’s stance and staunchly committed to the education of women.
+She joined forces with a small group of her peers to petition the Columbia’s trustees for an affiliated liberal arts women’s college and in two years accomplished what she had set out to do.

-In 1900, Barnard was included in the educational system of Columbia University with provisions unique among women's colleges: it was governed by its own trustees, faculty, and dean, and was responsible for its own endowment and facilities, while sharing instruction, the libraries, and the degree of the university.
-Somewhat ironically, when Columbia College finally went co-ed in 1983, as Frederick A.P.
+In 1900, Barnard was included in the educational system of Columbia University with provisions unique among women’s colleges: It was governed by its own trustees, faculty, and dean, and was responsible for its own endowment and facilities, while sharing the instruction, the libraries, and the degree of the university.
+Somewhat ironically, when Columbia College finally went coed in 1983, as Frederick A.P.
 Barnard had wished nearly a century before, one might have thought Barnard would easily be subsumed.
-Instead, then President Ellen Futter fought for the College to remain independent and worked toward a new and lasting agreement with Columbia in light of their decision to admit women.
+Instead, then-President Ellen Futter fought for the College to remain independent and worked toward a new and lasting agreement with Columbia in light of their decision to admit women.

-Today, under President Sian Beilock, Barnard’s place in higher education is undeniably sound and strong.
-Over the course of 128 years and twelve great women leaders—from winning the right to hire our own faculty in 1900 through the pivotal protests of 1968, to the historic admission of transgender women in 2016 and the opening of The Milstein Center in 2018—Barnard continues to flourish and excel.
+Today, under President Sian Leah Beilock, Barnard’s place in higher education is undeniably sound and strong.
+With the guidance of 12 women leaders over the course of 130 years — including winning the right to hire our own faculty in 1900, the pivotal protests of 1968, the historic admission of transgender women in 2016, and the opening of the Milstein Center in 2018 — Barnard has continued to flourish and excel.